MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deferred-updates.md

 > [!IMPORTANT]
 > It's strongly recommend that you stay current on all updates.

-Starting from Version 4.68.1, Microsoft AutoUpdate supports following cases where more time is required:
+Starting from Version 4.68.1, Microsoft AutoUpdate supports the following cases where more time is required:
 - Deferring an update by many days (maximum of 28 days).
 Referred to as "Deferral Days" in the document.
 - Setting "do not update beyond" version (to the maximum of 90 days).
 Referred to as "Deferral Version" in this document.